gitploy-io/gitploy/docs/index.md

 # Gitploy

-Gitploy builds the system around GitHub [deployment API](https://docs.github.com/en/rest/reference/repos#deployments) in minutes.
-It enables teams or organization to deploy the application with lower risk and faster.
-You can check this [document](./concepts/how-it-work.md) for the detail.
+If your team or organization develops with GitHub, you can build the deployment system around Gitploy in minutes.
+Gitploy provides these features:

+* Deploy a specific ref (branch, commit, tag)
+* Build an event-driven system around GitHub [deployment API](https://docs.github.com/en/rest/reference/repos#deployments)
+* Integrate with GitHub [Action](https://github.com/features/actions) in minutes

+Try to build the deployment system with Gitploy ([doc](./tasks/installation.md)).

 ---